Taylor-Bracone/ist412/README.md

 ● Notifications -- keeps users apprised and engaged (used in the adding to shopping cart function as a dialog and used in the notification of order status to customer and deliverer for bare-bones notification implementation)

 Melisa Tasel:
-● Iterator Pattern -- improves efficiency of list access
+● Iterator Pattern -- improves efficiency of list access (OrderListController, OrderListView, Main)

-● Alternating Row Colors -- practical for visual clarity
+● Alternating Row Colors -- practical for visual clarity (OrderListView)

 Kim Winters:
 ● Composite -- tree structure of individual objects to be manipulated